Salatut elämät: The starting position of the series

-At the beginning of the series, at the request of caretaker Seppo Taalasmaa (Jarmo Koski) and his wife Ulla (Maija-Liisa Peuhu), the police have come to investigate why Tyyne Puustinen does not open the door.
-She is found dead in her apartment and police begin to find out the cause of death.
-The couple later tells about their event to their daughter Elina Taalasmaa (Sanna Luostarinen).
+At the beginning of the series, at the request of a janitor Seppo Taalasmaa (Jarmo Koski) and his wife Ulla (Maija-Liisa Peuhu), the police have come to investigate why Tyyne Puustinen does not open the door.
+She is found dead in her apartment and police begin investigating the cause of death (later revealed to be murder by her grandson, Tero Puustinen).
+The couple later tells their daughter Elina Taalasmaa (Sanna Luostarinen) about Puustinen's death.

-Aki Nikkinen (Sami Uotila) and Markus Ekholm (Andrei Sandberg) have been looking for a suitable retail space for their café for a long time and will eventually find a suitable one.
+Aki Nikkinen (Sami Uotila) and Markus Ekholm (Andrei Sandberg) have been looking for a suitable retail space for their café for a long time and eventually find a suitable one.
 Katja Vainio (Anu Koskinen) promises to be an interior designer.
 Katja's sister and roommate Jenni (Anu Palevaara) has brought a gentleman Toni Veijalainen (Kristo Salminen) to her home.
 Jenni receives a letter stating that she has been expelled from school due to continued absences.
 At the same time, the subsidies also run out, so Jenni asks Toni to be their subtenant.

 Jukka Salin (Jouko Keskinen) and his new wife Hanna (Tarja Omenainen) return home from the Canary Islands.
 At home, they are received by Aleksi (Tuomas Kytömäki), who has just left the army, the middle child of the family Saku (Jasper Pääkkönen) and the family pit Silja (Jonna Keskinen).
 Hanna and Jukka reveal to the children that they got married during the trip.
-Saku and Aleksi are happy about Hanna's move to them, but Silja doesn't take the news well, and it doesn't help that Silja hears that Aleksi knew about her marriage intentions.
+Saku and Aleksi are happy about Hanna's move to them, but Silja doesn't take the news well, and it doesn't help that Silja hears that Aleksi knew about their marriage intentions.

-Next door to Salin family lives Ismo Laitela (Esko Kovero), who is the widow of two teenage children, Miia (Venla Saartamo) and Kalle (Pete Lattu).
-Ismo works as a retailer in a kiosk-like store called Ismon Valinta ("Ismo's Choice").
+Next door to Salin family lives Ismo Laitela (Esko Kovero), who is (believed to be) a widow with two teenage children, Miia (Venla Saartamo) and Kalle (Pete Lattu).
+Ismo works as a retailer in a kiosk-like shop called Ismon Valinta ("Ismo's Choice").
 Lawyer Laura Kiviranta (Piitu Uski) lives alone as a sworn single.